DataDog/datadog-agent/Dockerfiles/agent/README.md

 - `DD_KUBERNETES_POD_LABELS_AS_TAGS` : extract pod labels

 You can either define them in your custom `datadog.yaml`, or set them as JSON maps in these envvars.
 The map key is the source (label/envvar) name, and the map value the datadog tag name.

+#### Ignore containers

+You can exclude containers from the metrics collection and autodiscovery, if these are not useful for you.
+We already exclude Kubernetes and OpenShift `pause` containers by default.
+See the `datadog.yaml.example` file for more documentation, and examples.
+- `DD_AC_INCLUDE`: whitelist of containers to always include
+- `DD_AC_EXCLUDE`: blacklist of containers to exclude

+Please note that the `docker.containers.running`, `.stopped`, `.running.total` and `.stopped.total` metrics are not affected by these settings and always count all containers.
+This does not affect your per-container billing.

 ```shell
 DD_KUBERNETES_POD_LABELS_AS_TAGS='{"app":"kube_app","release":"helm_release"}'